flenniken/metar/readme.md

 understands the standard image metadata formats: XMP, IPTC, Exif, and Tiff tags.

+You can use metar’s range feature to reverse engineer file formats.
+It tells all known and unknown bytes in the file.
+You write code to handle the unknown byte ranges until all are known.
+This allows you quickly get the basics working and gradually fill in the edge cases over time.

 # How to Run Metar

 You can run metar from the command line to display image